 The Fort Bend ISD Child Nutrition program follows all state and local health department regulations for food preparation and service.
-We are required to receive local health department visits during the school year and submit the results to the Texas Department of Agriculture annually in June prior to the start of the new fiscal year for TDA.
+The District receives health department visits during the school year and submits the results to the Texas Department of Agriculture annually in June prior to the start of the new fiscal year for TDA.
 All managers are required to hold a valid Manager's Certificate and all other Child Nutrition workers are required to hold a valid Food Handler's Certificate.

-The District participates in the National School Breakfast Program, the National School Lunch Program and After School Meal Programs, which offer students nutritionally balanced meals daily.
+The District participates in the National School Breakfast Program, the National School Lunch Program, and After School Meal Programs, which offer students nutritionally balanced meals daily.
 Free and reduced-price meal benefits are available based on financial need.
 Information about a student's participation is confidential.
-Apply for Free and Reduced meals through the online application at www.schoolcafe.com/fbisd.
+Apply for Free and Reduced meals through the online application at School Cafe.
 If you do not have computer access, visit your local campus or the Child Nutrition Office at 555 Julie Rivers Drive, Sugar Land, TX 77478.
 Paper applications are available upon request.

-Menus with nutritional and allergen information are available online at www.schoolcafe.com/fbisd or through the SchoolCafe mobile App.
+Menus with nutritional and allergen information are available online at School Cafe or through the School Cafe mobile App.
 Visit the Child Nutrition Website for more information.

-Payments to meal accounts may be made online.
-There is a small convenience fee for this service.
+Payments to meal accounts may be made through School Café.

-The District shall allow 5 breakfasts and/or 5 lunches to be charged with a total charge balance not to exceed \$17.50 at elementary campuses and \$18.75 at secondary campuses.
+The District shall allow 5 breakfasts and/or 5 lunches to be charged with a total charge balance not to exceed \$23.75 at elementary campuses and \$25.00 at secondary campuses.